grundeinkommensbuero/documentation/docs/src/overview/directus.md

 # On another instance - Import db:
 # To manage the db, login as postgres user:
 su postgres && cd ~

+# Copy the dumped file from the other server (directus.sql)
+# You can use scp for that: https://unix.stackexchange.com/questions/106480/how-to-copy-files-from-one-machine-to-another-using-ssh

 # Start the psql interface
 psql

-# Copy the dumped file from the other server (directus.sql)

 # Kill all active sessions (copy as one command):
 SELECT pg_terminate_backend(pg_stat_activity.pid)